 - Cilan in the Pokémon Best Wishes series is this trope 100%.
 And that's only one of his interests.

-- Kiichi Funabashi of Digimon Xros Wars: The Young Hunters Leaping Through Time becomes a full-on keet when dealing with trains.
+- Kiichi Funabashi of Digimon Xros Wars: The Young Hunters Who Leapt Through Time becomes a full-on keet when dealing with trains.
 With his partner Digimon, Locomon, he takes other children on tours of the world at night.

 - Vicar Sam Weech and Ollie Matthews, the Bishop of Welchester, in the movie The Titfield Thunderbolt.